 19. Share your music

 Not a Facebook fan?
 Click on the three dots that appear at the top right of most screens on the Tidal mobile app and you'll find the option to share what you're listening to, whether that be a track, album or even a playlist.
-Everything from Email to Snapchat, Twitter to WhatsApp is here.
+Everything from Email to WhatsApp to Instagram and Twitter is there.

 If you want to replicate a real world music library that you can flick through, then the My Music tab is the place.
 This comprises all the music that you add as Favourites, plus any playlists you create.
 Hit the star on a playlist, album, track, video or artist to add it to your library and find it in My Music.
 The Playlists tab will also include lists you've made yourself, you can tap the eye icon at the top of the screen to filter your playlists.

-Videos are an increasingly prominent part of the Tidal experience, from music videos to live shows and special features.
-The most mainstream-friendly content is front and centre in the Tidal mobile app - normally in the form of a Beyonce music video - but if you want to see what else is on offer, head to individual artist pages.
+Videos are an increasingly prominent part of the Tidal experience, from music videos and visual albums to live shows, documentaries, album 'experiences' and artist 'conversations'.
+The most mainstream-friendly content is front and centre in the Tidal mobile app in the home screen Video category, but if you want to see what else is on offer, head to individual artist pages.
 Once on an artist page, swipe one tab along to see all of that artist's video content.
 You can Favourite videos and add them to playlists for repeat viewing, too.

 Still a fan of downloads?
 You can buy music through Tidal, too.
 Head to the Tidal store to find a surprisingly large number of albums available to download in MP3 and FLAC formats, from Daft Punk to Prince to Radiohead.

-Tidal, much like Apple Music and Spotify, has its own editorial teams curating playlists and other content, as well as various guests who contribute their own playlists (such as What Hi-Fi?).
-So it's worth clicking through Tidal's playlists tab when you can't think of anything to play.
+Tidal, much like Apple Music and Spotify, has its own editorial teams curating loads of playlists and other content, as well as various guests who contribute their own playlists (such as What Hi-Fi?).
+So it's worth clicking through Tidal's 'Explore' tab, which will suggest albums and artists, as well as shows and podcasts.

 You can't really miss the Shuffle and Repeat buttons on Tidal, which are pretty self-explanatory, but tucked away in the Settings you'll also find a Crossfade option.
 If you don't want a moments silence between your tunes, whether it be a house party or a dinner party, then you can set tracks to fade into each other.
 Choose the length of fade between 1 and 12 seconds and briefly feel like a poor man's Pete Tong.